ksrb/ksrb.github.io-legacy/README.md

 ####Skills section
 * Code Quality
     * Possibly refactor skill/icon code
-    * Move gradients to CSS (?) - not possible SVGs are only compatible with <linearGradient>s
+    * Move gradients to CSS (?) - not possible SVGs are only compatible with &lt;linearGradient&gt;s
     * Generate SVG meters dynamically (?)
     * Consider removing gradients and SVGs entirely for pseudo elements and solid color